Growth Gaps for Quotients by Confined Subgroups: Introduction

-We derive the following corollary concerning growth tightness of URSs. \begin{cor} Suppose $G$ admits a SCC action on a geodesic metric space $X$ with contracting elements.
+We derive the following corollary concerning the growth tightness of URSs. \begin{cor} Suppose $G$ admits an SCC action on a proper geodesic metric space $X$ with contracting elements.
 Assume that $E(G)$ is trivial.
-Then any member in a uniformly recurrent subgroup $\mathcal U$ is growth tight: there exists $\omega_0<\omega_G$ so that $\omega_{G/H}\le \omega_0$ for any $H\in \mathcal U$. \end{cor}
+Then every member of a uniformly recurrent subgroup $\mathcal U$ is growth tight: there exists $\omega_0<\omega_G$ such that $\omega_{G/H}\le \omega_0$ for any $H\in \mathcal U$. \end{cor}

 It is interesting to compare with the relevant results in IRSs.
-On one hand, examples of IRSs in free groups are constructed to demonstrate the failure of growth tightness in \cite[Theorem 36]{AGV14}.
-On the other hand, it is shown in \cite{Can20} that sofic IRSs in free groups have conservative action on the boundary almost surely.
-A characterization of conservative action for arbitrary subgroup $H$, due to \cite{GKN} in free groups and generalized in \cite{CGYZ} to hyperbolic groups, says that quotient growth is \textit{negligible} in the following sense:
+In \cite[Theorem 36]{AGV14}, examples of IRSs in free groups are constructed to demonstrate the failure of growth tightness.
+Thus, unlike URSs, there is no uniform gap property for the quotient growth of IRSs (which are a family of subgroups).